 How New Zealand FSPs Became a Popular Industry Term

-In the start of 2010, New Zealand became a hotspot for non-regulated forex brokers to incorporate their businesses.
-This was due in part to an overhaul of the financial system at the time, which paved the way for what is known as a New Zealand FSP or Financial Service Provider.
+In the start of 2010, New Zealand became a hotspot for non-regulated forex brokers looking for a reputable jurisdiction to incorporate their businesses.
+The popularity of New Zealand was due in part to an overhaul of the financial system at the time, which eventually paved the way for what is known as a New Zealand FSP or Financial Service Provider.

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.